Five Clichés About Living In Mexico Broken Down One by One

 Conversely, If go to the taco stand conveniently located in the OXXO (Mexico’s 7-11’s) across the street, as of yet I don’t have to pay 10 centavos more to have my taco wrapped in a double tortilla (even though I’m sure the vendor could use those centavos).
 One reason Mexico is simpler is because spending decisions are fewer.

-I’m not sure if the profession is even that respectable in Mexico yet.
-Those whom I’ve met in the marketing world seem a little sheepish, rather than duckish, about it.
+Unlike the prestige given to marketing jobs in the U.S. I’m not sure if the marketing profession is even that respectable in Mexico yet.
+Those whom I’ve met in the marketing world here seem a little sheepish, rather than duckish, about it.

 Related: Amazing stats on the level of impulse buying we think we're not doing in the U.S.